Maii2025/media-tracker-android/reflections/week-02-reflection.md

      done well that you want to call out?
 "I looked at the ViewModel and everything seemed fine" is not specific enough.
 Name the thing you noticed and explain why it matters. -->

+     -None.

 ### Comments I Left

 <!-- Briefly summarize the comments you left on the PR.
 If you left a positive comment,
      say what it was.
 If you left a suggestion, say what you suggested and why. -->

 ---

+I left a postitive comment: The pod mate add an code that was not same as the instructor, but at least it works for him.

 ## One Thing I Understood More Deeply